kabisa/theguild.nl/draft/real-world-phoenix-lets-deploy-using-kubernetes.md

 }
 ```

-With that in place, we'll have the initialize the new provider and then we can
-add the secret:
+With that in place, we'll have to initialize the new provider and then we can add the secret:
 ```bash
 terraform init
 terraform apply
 ```

 ### Install Gitlab Runner